PlastiComp Logo

 Steel can rust, wood can rot, and dissimilar metals used in tandem can lead to corrosion, but the inert nature of thermoplastic polymers makes them suitable for use in products with an indefinite life cycle.

 Some polymers are susceptible to degradation when exposed to certain classes of chemicals and types of radiation.
-When selecting an appropriate long fiber composite, verify that the matrix resin is compatible with the intended usage environment and operating conditions your application will be use in, even if it’s intermittent exposure, to ensure compatibility with life cycle expectations.
+When selecting an appropriate long fiber composite, verify that the matrix resin is compatible with the intended usage environment and operating conditions your application will be used in, even if it’s intermittent exposure, to ensure compatibility with life cycle expectations.

 Radiolucent

 Plastic radiolucent photoarticles are transparent to short wavelength radiation and appear nearly invisible on x-rays or during fluoroscopy procedures.
 Inclusion of additional additives into long fiber composites can render molded articles radiopaque for medical diagnostic procedures.
+Long glass fiber composites are safe to use in proximity with magnetic resonance imaging (MRI) and computed tomography (CT or CAT) scan diagnostic equipment because of their non-magnetic and electrically insulative characteristics.

 Radio transparency and high dielectric properties makes long glass fiber reinforced thermoplastic an ideal material for consumer electronic items that utilize wireless transmission technologies.